JackPotat0/jackpotat0.github.io/docs/game.md

  <details>
   <summary>S;G story structure is art</summary>
 	The story in S;G is very structured.
 It is like toppling dominoes.
 The writer and lays down the pieces one by one, sometimes slipping in odd tiles in between the normal tiles.
-You follow his movements step by step, oblivious to the greater picture or any deception.
+You follow his movements step by step, unaware of the greater picture or any deception.
 In the end the domino run is completed, and it is time to knock it over, not from the starting point, but the end point.
 Only then you realize how everything is connected - why a certain piece is laid this way and how it relates to the next piece in the run.
 As the normal tiles falls, you noticed how the boring looking pieces plays their part.
 In between you get to choose to put pieces to decide the direction, but those are not the final destination.
 Nearing the end, the writer reveals a hidden path he has built long ago and suddenly the domino falls over to this entirely new path you never thought had existed, the writer has achieved the Prestige.
 The writer invites you to take a step back, only then you see the full picture.
 	<br><br>
 	<i>It was the path to Steins Gate.</i>
 	<br><br>